llllllllll/phorth/README.rst

 ``co_code``, which is a ``bytes`` object, as a large mutable memory segment which acts as the ``phorth`` context's addressable memory space.
-In Python there is no way to mutate ``bytes``, which is good because they are supposed to be immutable; (un)fortunatly there are no such restrictions in the CPython API.
+In Python there is no way to mutate ``bytes``, which is good because they are supposed to be immutable; (un)fortunatly there are no such restrictions in the CPython C API.

 This allows us to define new words at runtime which is critical for a Forth.
 Forth is very deeply tied to the repl and interactive experience so we